-Power vs Skill: What is the benefit of a powerful over a skillful person?
+Power vs Skill: What is the benefit of power over a skillful person?

 There are many different kinds of players in the world of sports, but there are mainly two types.
-There are the skilled players who rely on their knowledge and technique to get them through games, or the powerful players who rely on brute force and strength to get them through games.
+There are skilled players who rely on their knowledge and technique to get them through games or powerful players who rely on brute force and strength to get them through games.

 One big question that will always be debated is which is better.
 Some people argue that power is more valuable than skill because skill must be learned, while power is naturally inherited.

 The debate between power and skill is a question that we have asked ourselves for centuries.
 What is the benefit of power over a skillful person?
 The answer to this question is not always clear and sometimes can depend on the situation.
 There are times when one might be better than the other and vice versa.
 For example, sometimes the most powerful fighter in a combat sport might not be the best person at fighting.

 There are many benefits to having power over skill.
 The most obvious is the ability to overpower your opponent, regardless of their level of skill.